-Participatory Video & The Most Significant Change
+Participatory Video & Most Significant Change

 In the frame of our ongoing collaboration with SOS Children’s Villages NGO across three countries: Senegal, Burundi, and the Democratic Republic of Congo (DRC), we applied the Participatory Video & The Most Significant Change (PVMSC) methodology.
 The project aimed to analyze impact and evaluate programs supporting vulnerable children and their communities, focusing on how these interventions foster resilience and change.